matthcraig/rogobor/readme.md

 ## Description

-_This program will accept a user entered number and return a count-up to that number, but replace certain numbers with words_
+_This program will accept a user entered name and number and return a count-up to that number, but replace certain numbers with words, and a personalized message for certain numbers_

 ## Specs
 The program will ignore non-numeric values